Eumaios1212/Zano-Solo-Mining-Guide/solo_mining_amd_no_kernel_change-2-4-23.md

    <img src="images/amd-clinfo.png" width="800">
    </div>

-## Step 2: Installing & Running Wildrig Miner
+## Step 2: Install & Run Wildrig Miner

 Currently, Wildrig is the only miner compatible with AMD GPUs.
 With Wildrig, however, direct solo mining isn't possible.
 We'll thus be mining through Newpool, which has a solo mining option. [^3]